African All Stars Transfer News and Rumours: Toulouse set transfer fee for Tottenham target Sangare | Goal.com

 Frank Lampard is reportedly wants Mendy in his team to provide competition for no. 1 shot-stopper Kepa Arrizabalaga.

-A few days ago, Chelsea tabled an improved bid of €20 million for the 28-year-old after the Ligue 1 outfit turned down their opening offer of £14m.
+Goal understands Chelsea tabled an improved bid of €20 million for the 28-year-old a few days ago after the Ligue 1 outfit turned down their opening offer of £14m.

 Mounie linked with Ligue 1 return